Alternativer - DagsHub - WebCatalog

 pecan.ai

-Forudsigende analysesoftware fra Pecan er designet til effekt.
-Få præcise, handlingsrettede forudsigelser på dage, og lås op for kraften i AutoML.
+Programvare for prediktiv analyse fra Pecan er designet for effekt.
+Få nøyaktige, handlingsrettede spådommer på dager og lås opp kraften til AutoML.

 Gurobi